vupil/vupil.github.io/_pages/experience.md

 </ul>
 </font>

 <font size="3">Data Scientist at GyanData Pvt.
-Ltd., Chennai, India | Nov 2018 - March 2019
+Ltd., Chennai, India | Jul 2018 - Jun 2019
 <ul>
 <li> <a target="_blank" href='https://www.espncricinfo.com/story/_/id/26312451/launching-superstats,-new-language-cricket-analysis'>ML for Sports Analytics with ESPN-cricinfo</a>: Used ESPN's ball-by-ball historical dataset for cricket matches in the past 15 years to build a machine learning tool for predicting match scores, quantifying impactful match events, and generating 'smart statistics' for players </li>
 <li> Built modules in Python for performing optimal balls-allocation between bowlers and batsmen, estimating wicket probability at a given state, and estimating match-win probabilities by factoring in both historical and current data</li>